Gourab-Ghosh/timecat-rs/README.md

 }
 ```

 You can use UCI commands, although it's not recommended in production environments due to potential parsing delays and unpredictable outputs.
-The 'nnue' and 'engine' features are also required in this context.
+The `nnue` and `engine` features are also required in this context.

 As previous, add the timecat crate to your project:
 ```bash